-Analysis of your Google Analytics data may be prompted for a variety of reasons, including strategic planning, benchmarking or campaign evaluation.
+Your Google Analytics data analysis may be prompted for various reasons, including strategic planning, benchmarking, or campaign evaluation.
 But most commonly, the need to dive into the data is spurred by something weird you’ve spotted when monitoring your Google Analytics reports.

 Only by getting familiar with the status quo can you uncover the unusual.